-The Regulatory Compliance Mark (RCM) is a compliance system applicable to suppliers and manufacturers in New Zealand and Australia, and includes the telecom, electromagnetic radiation (EMR), EMC, radiocoms, and all electrical equipment industries to comply with revised testing and certification requirements.
-In short, all electronic and electrical equipment are covered under the RCM testing process.
+The Regulatory Compliance Mark (RCM) is a compliance system applicable to suppliers and manufacturers in New Zealand and Australia, and requires the telecom, electromagnetic radiation (EMR), EMC, radiocoms, and all electrical equipment industries to comply with revised testing and certification requirements.
+In short, all electronic and electrical equipment are covered under the RCM regulatory process.

 A notable change, as part of the revised RCM system, is a regulated phasing out of the A-tick and C-tick marks and the Australian Communications and Media Authority (ACMA) Suppliers Number.
 The transition process to replace the A-tick and C-tick marks began on 1 March 2013 and became mandatory on 1 March 2016.